-Currently looking for 2 postdoctoral researchers and 1 PhD student to start Spring 2023
+Currently looking for 1 postdoctoral researcher and 1 PhD student, Spring 2023

 PhD student position: The student will work on a recently funded NSF project investigating the link between hybridization and drought tolerance in tree species.
 Requirements: MSc in genetics, evolutionary biology, plant sciences, forest sciences or related fields; experience with R/perl or python; molecular lab experience.
-These positions are fully supported and include a stipend, tuition waiver and health insurance for 4 years.
+This position is fully supported and includes a stipend, tuition waiver and health insurance for 4 years.

-Postdoc positions: Postdoc 1 will estimate genome-wide levels of diversity that will inform conservation and restoration activities of threatened species whitebark pine; Postdoc 2 will work on differential expression and epigenomics in relation to drought.
+Postdoc position: Postdoc 1 will estimate genome-wide levels of diversity that will inform conservation and restoration activities of threatened species whitebark pine.
 Requirements: PhD in biology, evolution, genetics, forestry or related field of study; experience with large genomic datasets and high-performance computing; proficiency in one or more programming languages; molecular lab experience; high communication skills; ability to travel for sample collection and conferences.

-If interested in any of the PhD position, send your CV, informal transcripts and statement of interest to Dr. De La Torre at Amanda.email@example.com.
+If interested in any of the PhD or postdoc positions, send your CV, informal transcripts and statement of interest to Dr. De La Torre at Amanda.email@example.com.
 TOEFL/IELTS is required for PhD admission of international students and GRE is required for all student applicants.
 Candidates from underrepresented groups in science are strongly encouraged to apply.